tpujianto/location-intelligence/content/posts/into-python.md

 #### Sets

 Another useful data structure are sets – which have very close similarities to the mathematical notion of a [set](https://en.wikipedia.org/wiki/Set_(mathematics)).
-Sets in Python are unordered collection of objects.
-But unlike lists, sets only contain distinct objects without / have no duplicate elements.
+Sets in Python are unordered collection of objects, but unlike lists, sets only contain distinct objects.
 Sets are created with curly brackets or with the *set()* function.

 ```